That’s not weird, right?

 Let me loan you my sisters if you need someone to have your back today, if you need a little encouragement or a lot of support, if you find yourself feeling isolated and alone, if you don’t have anyone else to turn to.
 Let me share my sisters with you!

-I began sending out “YOU GOT THIS – daily encouragement” emails to mirror exactly what my sisters would say to me…it didn’t feel right to keep them all to myself.
+I created a community to mirror exactly what my sisters would say to me…it didn’t feel right to keep them all to myself.

 They are always full of love and support (and fun) and I wanted you to have that too.